 Data Co-ordinators

-Data Co-ordinators shall beappointed by each Party .
+Data Co-ordinators shall be appointed by each Party .
 A change to a NGESO Data Co-ordinator will require the NGESO to inform all Parties of that change.
 A change to a TO Data Co-ordinator will require that TO to inform NGESO of that change.

 Services Capability Specification for Offshore TO